skoolkid/skoolkit/sphinx/source/ref-files.rst

   * ``u`` - unused addresses
   * ``w`` - DEFW blocks

+* ``Includes`` - a comma-separated list of addresses of entries to include on the memory map page in addition to those specified by the ``EntryTypes`` parameter
 * ``Intro`` - the text (which may contain HTML markup) displayed at the top of the memory map page (default: '')
 * ``LengthColumn`` - ``1`` to display the 'Length' column, or ``0`` not to